 Having good evidence that positional order effects are driven by players who are trying to maximize their own payouts, we moved on to investigating the mechanism with Studies 2a and 2b.
 We first attempted to pre-test participants with the SVO measure in order to filter out participants who were not trying to maximize their own profits.
-Our real-time interaction paradigm meant that filling five-person groups with only self-interested people was not fast enough to be a viable strategy, so we explored alternatives.
+Our real-time interaction paradigm meant that filling five-person groups with only self-interested players was not fast enough to be a viable strategy, so we explored alternatives.
 Study 2a tests whether merely instructing all comers to maximize personal payoffs generates a positional order effect similar to that observed among participants who arrive at the study already self-interested.
+If so, it would not be necessary to select for already self-interested participants in a larger study; instead, all comers could be instructed to maximize their own payoffs.
 This study was not preregistered; It was intended as a quick test of new software and the prompt to be greedy.
 Its primary purpose was to gauge the effectiveness of this prompt and inform confidence in deploying it at larger scale in Study 2b.